 Where this analysis becomes really useful is when we prioritise foods that contain more of the harder-to-find nutrients.

 As shown in the chart below, we get a fantastic nutrient profile when we focus on the foods that contain more of the harder-to-find nutrients!

 The score is due to the fact that 94% of the area to the left of 500% of the adequate intake is filled in.
-You may be getting heaps of vitamin K1, C or B12, but the nutrients that are not used by your body will be flushed from your body and therefore do not contribute to your nutrient score.
+You may be getting heaps of vitamin K1, vitamin C or vitamin B12, but the nutrients that are not used by your body will be flushed from your body and, therefore, do not contribute to your nutrient score.

 While this level of nutrient density is hard to achieve in real life, it seems that people are much more satiated with foods that contain more nutrients per calorie.

 It seems our appetite switches off when we get the nutrients we need without excessive calories as demonstrated by the participants in the recent Nutrient Optimiser Challenge.

 The nutrient fingerprint for the Eat Lancet diet is shown below.